Max1nezet/cards/README.md

 Infinity cards

-use your code redactor for open//// thanks!!!!
+use your code redactor to open//// thanks!!!!